joachimesque/pyreNoel/README.md

 You can see a sample `data-sample.json`.

-You will have to edit the script to modify the email content.
-Right now it's in French to fit my needs, but if you need it with another signature and a different language, you will have to change it.
+You can edit the file `template.en.txt` to modify the contents of the email.

 Once you set up your settings, all the couples info and the email contents, you can run the script (don't forget to `chmod +x` the file).